thedoggybrad/thedoggybrad/README.md

 <br>
 <br>
 <br>
-Public Archive of the original file by thedoggybrad 1.)
+Public Archive of the original file by thedoggybrad:
+<br>
+1.)
 Windows Hide or Show Updates (Archive of the Original) https://github.com/thedoggybrad/wushowhide.diagcab
-<br>
 <br>
 2.)
 Easylistadware (Archive of the Original) (https://github.com/thedoggybrad/easylistadware)